bitsacm/sig_tracker/README.md

       python manage.py runserver
       ```

-*Raise issues if you face any problems with respect to firing up the app.*
+Please file an issue if you face any problem while running the app.<br>
-Suggestions are welcome, changes for improvements are welcome.
+Improvements are always welcome.
+Feel free to fork the repository and send in pull requests with proper commit messages.